netdata/netdata/README.md

 > **[Latest release](https://github.com/netdata/netdata/releases/latest): v1.30.0, March 31, 2021**
 >
-> The v1.30.0 release of the Netdata Agent is a major release with major improvements to our packaging and how nodes
+> The v1.30.0 release of Netdata brings major improvements to our packaging and completely replaces Google Analytics/GTM
-> connect to Netdata Cloud when users opt-in to multi-node/infrastructure monitoring.
-We've also begun to push
+> for product telemetry.
+We're also releasing the first changes in an upcoming overhaul to both our dashboard UI/UX and
-> improvements to the dashboard and our suite of preconfigured alarms, with much more to come.
+> the suite of preconfigured alarms that comes with every installation.

 ## Menu